Krylov-aware stochastic trace estimation: Krylov-aware function approximation

-This interpretation is perhaps too optimistic, since with \cref{alg:greedy} we must also store and orthogonalize $\vec{\bar{Q}}_{q+1}$.
+This interpretation alone is perhaps too optimistic, since \cref{alg:main} requires storing and orthogonalizing $\vec{\bar{Q}}_{q+1}$.
 In many situations, the size of $\vec{\bar{Q}}_{q+1}$ will be limited by these storage and reorthogonalization costs rather than the number of matvecs with $\vec{A}$.
 Suppose that we have some predetermined limit on the number of vectors to be used for deflation, i.e.~$b(q+1)$ is bounded by a constant.
 What block size will be most useful?
-Using a small block size will reduce the number of matvecs, with a lower bound of $mn$.
-Using a larger block size will allow for greater parallelism and reduce the number of matrix loads, with a lower bound of $n$.
-Since the presumed benefit of our algorithm comes from the reduced number of matvecs, we set $b$ small (e.g.~$b=4$) and $q$ large.
+Using a small block size will reduce the number of matvecs, while using a larger block size will allow for greater parallelism and reduce the number of matrix loads.

-For some additional context, methods focused on computing a small number of eigenvectors to high accuracy have tended to use small block sizes (including $b=1$) \cite{wu2000thick,stewart2002krylov} while more recent analyses of randomized block Lanczos have tended to consider large $b$ and small $q$ \cite{musco2015randomized,wang2015improved,drineas2018structural,halko2011algorithm}; see \cite{martinsson2020randomized} for more background.
-For the problems of finding a low-rank approximation or a few eigenpairs of $\vec{A}$, the total number of matrix loads is roughly proportional to $q$.
-In our situation the minimum number of matrix loads is $q+n$, so as long as $q$ is small compared to $n$ there is not much benefit in reducing it further.
+Methods focused on computing a small number of eigenvectors to high accuracy have tended to use small block sizes (including $b=1$) \cite{wu2000thick,stewart2002krylov} while more recent analyses of randomized block-Lanczos have tended to consider large $b$ and small $q$ \cite{musco2015randomized,wang2015improved,drineas2018structural,halko2011algorithm}; see \cite{martinsson2020randomized} for more background.
+For the problems of finding a low-rank approximation or a few eigenpairs of $\vec{A}$, the total number of matrix loads is roughly proportional to $q$, so the trade-off between the Krylov-depth $q$ and block-size $b$ is not just in the total number of matvecs, but also the number of matrix-loads.

+In our situation the minimum number of matrix loads is $q+n$.
+Since $n$ will typically be relatively high (i.e.~not some small constant like 3) due to the need to construct a sufficiently large Krylov subspace such that products with $f(\vec{A})$ are computed to sufficient accuracy, making $q$ small cannot significantly reduce the overall number of matrix-loads.
+In other words, the presumed benefit of our algorithm is in the reduced number of matvecs required, rather than a reduction in the number of matrix loads.
+This suggests that when the size of the deflation space is limited, it makes sense to take $b$ small and $q$ large.